-Professor calls out Marriott for allegedly keeping TVs ‘locked’ on Fox News
+Professor blasts Marriott over TVs ‘locked’ on Fox News: “This is deeply offensive”

-Professor Michael Mann calls out Marriott for allegedly keeping TVs ‘locked’ on Fox News
+Professor Michael Mann blasts Marriott for TVs ‘locked’ on Fox News: “This is deeply offensive”

-The hospitality chain reached out to Mr Mann to correct the hotel’s policy and reassure the distinguished professor that guest’s are permitted to change the channels in the gym facilities
+The hospitality chain reached out to Mr Mann to correct the hotel’s policy and reassure the distinguished professor that guests are permitted to change the channels in the gym facilities

 A Penn State professor set off a Twitter fury on Saturday after shaming a Marriott hotel in New York for allegedly having TVs in the fitness centre “fixed” on Fox News, an outlet the man said was guilty of promoting “anti-American, pro-Russian propaganda”.